 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is a one-time pad (OTP) and how is it related to this encryption method?
+What is a one-time pad, and why is it considered highly secure?

 Open an interactive chat with Bash